 - 1. Provides information and support to military connected schools to increase understanding of the unique needs of military children.
 Academic support to improve educational opportunities and outcomes for military children is critically important. - 2.
-Ensures that all military-connected students receive an outstanding education, from "cradle through career". - 3.
+Ensures that all military-connected students receive an outstanding education, from "cradle through career." - 3.
 Improves our understanding of military children and the schools they attend.
-This includes expanding the data about military students at the school level. - 4.
-Extends student learning through online/virtual opportunities. - 5.
+This includes expanding the data about military students at the school level.

+- 4. Extends student learning through online/virtual opportunities. - 5.
 Develops Special education professional development modules to share with military connected LEAs.
-In addition, DoDEA provides face-to-face trainings in coordination with our partner LEAs.
+In addition, DoDEA provides face-to-face training in coordination with our partner LEAs. - 6.
+Develops "Students at the Center," a resource guide for Military Commanders, families and the educators that serve them.